MatheusTabarelli/MatheusTabarelli/README.md

 #### My name is Matheus Tabarelli

-- 🚀 I’m a Full Stack Developer in training
+- 🚀 I’m a Full Stack Developer
 - 💻 Working hard to achieve my goals
 - ✨ Knowledge is power